 - Benefits of additional housing There is a strong demand for additional housing across Sydney, including western Sydney.
-This proposal will support a small increase in the stock of housing and will add to housing diversity within the Penrith LGA through provision of a style of housing that is not currently being provided within many of the estate developments at present. - Small scale and manageable increase in local population The proposed scale of the two Precincts (54 lots and 38 lots respectively), represents an increase of around 280 residents in the Mulgoa area when fully developed.
+This proposal will support a small increase in the stock of housing and will add to housing diversity within the Penrith LGA through provision of a style of housing that is not currently being provided within many of the estate developments at present. - Small scale and manageable increase in local population The proposed scale of the Precinct (50 lots), represents an increase of around 150 residents in the Mulgoa area when fully developed.
 While this is a relatively large proportional increase, the size of the incoming population will not contribute to any significant demands for new social infrastructure.
 In addition, the characteristics of new residents are likely to be broadly similar to those already living in the area.
-As such, no adverse impacts to community cohesion or integration are expected. - Protection of valued lifestyle, natural environment and heritage values - The proposal attempts to ensure the area's unique heritage and landscape features are preserved and made available for the benefit of the local community. - Encouraging public access to and use of the site A series of activities and uses is proposed for the Central Precinct of the Fernhill Estate itself, which will encourage local residents and those from further afield to visit this important and Heritage listed site.
-Some of these events will showcase the Estate's iconic features, while others will activate spaces and facilities which have not been available for public use in the past.
-Opportunities for use by the local school, community clubs and local residents are a significant benefit of this proposal. - Support for local economic activity The proposal would generate local economic activity and employment in supplying services and facilities to stage regular events.
-The additional population moving to the new subdivisions would provide additional support to existing facilities, such as the local school and pre-school and the viability of the existing shopping area.
-In addition, the proposal offers opportunities to establish Aboriginal training and employment in the fields of environmental education and conservation.
+As such, no adverse impacts to community cohesion or integration are expected. - " Protection of valued lifestyle, natural environment and heritage values The proposal attempts to ensure the area's unique heritage and landscape features are preserved and made available for the benefit of the local community. - " Support for local economic activity The proposal would generate local economic activity and employment during construction and provide support for existing services and facilities within Mulgoa village.
+The additional population moving to the new subdivisions would provide additional support to existing facilities, such as the local school and pre-school and the viability of the existing shopping area - " Protection of heritage and conservation values The proposal will also provide valuable benefits to the wider community by enabling a separate plan for the majority of Fernhill Estate's Central Precinct to proceed.
+This separate plan will consolidate Estate lands in order to protect its heritage values, its integrity as a large and unique rural estate and significant landscape and environmental values for the community.